What Medicaid changes can home care agencies expect after passage of HR1 (OBBBA)? Tips to increase revenue stability.

 Introduction

-Home care agencies should proactively seek solutions to challenges regulatory upheaval could pose.
-Investing in an all-in-one home care software can help agencies tighten up operations and prevent excess revenue leakage.
+Home care agencies should proactively seek solutions to challenges regulatory upheaval pose.
+Investing in all-in-one home care software can help agencies tighten up operations and prevent excess revenue leakage.
 The right home care software will also help agencies meet their compliance metrics efficiently and effectively.

-Recent Medicaid Reforms Taking Root in 2025
+Prior Medicaid Reforms Taking Root in 2025

 80/20 Compensation Rule